sandram599/pri-repo-test/README.md

 //the undo/redo methods code is written, but isn't working in the application.
 I attempted to pass in the commands in the
 //clickhandler to implement Undo/Redo but it doesn't show on the canvas.

+Sprint 2: Second features -
+Draw rectangles, triangles, and ellipses with various colors and shading types onto the canvas.
+Two additional design patterns included.
+Implement Select option, includes a collision detection algorithm to moved by the user.
+Implement Move option, move option allows for shapes to be move by simply clicking and dragging on the canvas.

+//unable to have graphics show up on canvas, wrote loop to call draw method for each shape in paintCanvas, but nothing showing up.
+Unsure where all the errors are.
+//implemented design patterns - shapebuilder and observer pattern in week 2 sprint.